 Product Offering

-Mutual of Omaha provides term, universal and guaranteed acceptance whole life insurance for seniors.
-The company provides individual consideration for those applying after cancer treatment, particularly for applicants with up to five years in remission.
-Those in remission for more than five years may qualify for preferred ratings, depending on other pre-existing health conditions.
+Mutual of Omaha provides term, universal and guaranteed acceptance whole life insurance options.
+The company offers individual consideration for those applying after cancer treatment, particularly for applicants with up to five years in remission.
+Depending on other health conditions, those in remission for more than five years may qualify for preferred ratings.

 Applicants ages 45 to 85 can apply for up to $25,000 in guaranteed acceptance whole life insurance.
 No medical exams or health questions are required.
 The same age group can get a lower rate by answering a few health questions on the simplified issue whole life application.

-Term life starts at $100,000 for ages 18 to 80, with level coverage for up to 30 years.
-There are several universal life products to choose from, starting at age 18 with $25,000 in coverage.
-Children up to age 17 can get up to $50,000 in simplified issue whole life insurance.
+Term life insurance starts at $100,000 for ages 18 to 80, with level coverage for up to 30 years.
+Several universal life products are available, starting at age 18 with $25,000 in coverage.
+Children up to age 17 can get up to $50,000 in simplified-issue whole life insurance.

 Support Features